fwsa-batch2/kaushik.singh__lab/MySQL comments/MLG.md

 | user  |          1 | user_In  |            3 | password    | A         |          19 |     NULL |   NULL |      | BTREE      |         |               | YES     | NULL       |

-### subqueries for user table by agregate function....
+### subqueries for user table by aggregate function....

 ```syntax
 SELECT * FROM admin WHERE user_id>(SELECT COUNT(user_id) FROM admin);